 - He has contempt for the party and will resign.
 This comes from experienced hangmen.
 Expressing bewilderment over a vetting procedure is not contempt.

 - I have a concern about people here as a student who then live abroad.
 As close to a racist statement as one can get without crossing the line, but certainly insulting to the many non-Scots in the SNP, or who are supporters of independence.

 - His career was undistinguished.
 Erm, decidedly not.
 International attention for Uzbekistan’s record of torture, a committed campaigner for human rights, and a biographical book on the events made into a radio play by a distinguished playwright raise his achievements above the faceless bureaucrats with whom he mixed.
 It most certainly places his SNP persecutors in a reprehensible light.

 - His intent was to use the SNP to get into parliament.
-Plain unadulterated slander.
+Unadulterated slander.

 - And one for the road …

 - He would have been a disaster; I think the selection committee may have realised that from the get-go.
 Integrity of the vetting committee maligned; the insinuation the committee members had made up their minds before the candidate sat down for interview, thus rendering the process of vetting a mockery, the candidate hoodwinked into a kangaroo court to be humiliated and sent home.

 By those examples alone Murray was defamed before he entered the interview room and afterwards.
 Incidentally, the examples I give are all used by internet trolls.